By BVS Staff

 Online Master of Education in Science Education

-By pooling the resources of their colleges of education and natural sciences, the University of Massachusetts – Amherst has created one of the best cheap master’s in science education online.
-As a member of this program, you’ll get to choose whether you want to concentrate in General Science (grades 1-6 or 5-8) or Earth Science (grades 5-8 only).
-All three options lead to professional licensure in Massachusetts in your chosen area.
+By pooling the resources of their colleges of education and natural sciences, the University of Massachusetts–Amherst has created one of the best cheap master’s in science education online.
+As a member of this program, you’ll get to choose whether you want to concentrate in Elementary Science (grades 1-6) or General Science (grades 5-8).
+Both options lead to professional licensure in Massachusetts in your chosen area.
 Another standout feature of this program is its emphasis on highly-specialized coursework.
 That is, rather than taking general classes like “Teaching Earth Science,” you’ll take deep dives into niche topics like “Insects in the Science Classroom,” “Energy, Forces, and Motion,” and “Genetics.”